 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-The jama given was adapted to the Indian climate.
+The jama was adapted to the Indian climate.
 Used unlike a coat, it had a lighter fabric, while its length and flare underwent several transformations on the whims of rulers and changing fashions.
 The jama and its variants such as the angarakha and baga became formal articles of the court.
-By the nineteenth century, the angarakha became more prominent as the Mughal imperial control diminished, and the cultural centre shifted to the court of Nawab of Awadh.
-In the Deccan, it was the sherwani that took jama’s place.
-Over the nineteenth century, however, the silhouettes became more streamlined and garments such as achkans, sherwanis, and chapkans took precedence.
+By the nineteenth century, the angarakha became more prominent as Mughal imperial control diminished, and the cultural centre shifted to the court of Nawab of Awadh, and in the Deccan, it was replaced by the sherwani.
+At the same time, the silhouettes became more streamlined and garments such as achkans, sherwanis, and chapkans took precedence.

 Bibliography